MicrosoftEdge/WebView2Feedback/specs/CustomScrollbar.md

 ===

 # Background
 Developers would like to be able to set the scrollbar to Windows overlay style and match the Windows theme, but browser flags keep changing and are not reliable.
-Thus we want to provide an extendable API that's allow developers to define a scrollbar style in their app.
+Thus we want to provide an extendable API that allows developers to define a scrollbar style in their app.

 # Examples
 ## WinRT and .NET